 Remember, users think “Give me something that makes me look smarter to my boss, something that helps me do my job better or faster.
 Then, I’ll trade my contact information for it.”

-Optimize and strategically position CTAs
+Optimize, strategically position CTAs on your website

 A call-to-action should be enticing.
 It should stand out and encourage users to click.
 But, don’t get all CTA-happy on us.
 Limit the number of CTAs on any given page to truly relevant options – 3 is a good maximum.